 Smart sensors will also notify the owner and authorities in case of fire, water spillage, or burglary.

-But more importantly, smart meters will monitor energy consumption or consumption of resources like water.
 It will give users a better insight into their consumption and costs and enable them to plan their budget better and save money by changing their behavior.

 For energy & utility companies, these smart meters will mean that they will have accurate real-time data collection connected to their utility billing software.

-With the right 5G monetization strategy, utility companies and CSPs can launch new products and services.
 For instance, instead of a fixed monthly fee, customers could pay for trash collection on a “pay-per-use” model.

-How?
 With a smart trash can equipped with 5G-enabled sensors that report when it’s full and needs to be collected.

-Smart cities and 5G massive IoT
+Smart Cities and 5G Massive IoT

-Smart cities will use 5G-connected devices or the Internet of Things (IoT) to monitor and collect various data across the city.
 This “Massive IoT” describes the enormous number of IoT devices that will, with the help of 5G networks, communicate with each other.

-They will gather data on everything.
-Energy or water supply and consumption.
-Air quality, traffic patterns, public transport occupancy, and more.
 All this data will be a basis for making informed decisions and plans on efficiently running a city and planning infrastructure.

-5G & Smart energy grids
+5G & Smart Energy Grids

-5G technology will fundamentally change the energy industry.
 It will enable energy monitoring at every step, from energy production to smart cities and the final consumer in his smart home.

 That is why it’s regarded as one of the top Energy and Utilities industry trends.

 With 5G-enabled equipment, energy producers will have real-time data not only on the current energy production but also on the state and health of equipment.
-For instance, they will be able to monitor the state of windmills or perform remote maintenance.

 A network of connected devices and sensors will enable precise monitoring and forecasting of energy demands in the power grid.
-These new smart grids will be easier to manage, more efficient, and require fewer investments, making them more cost-efficient.

 Smart grids can balance the energy load and reduce electricity peaks automatically.
-The collected data will also make the planning of energy infrastructure easier.

-Automotive industry & 5G
+Automotive Industry & 5G

-Ah, the self-driving cars!
 It’s the most anticipated technology advance since the first cars appeared in sci-fi movies.
-Now, finally, we are getting close to it, and it’s thanks to 5G technology.

-In theory, it’s a simple concept.
 All the traffic infrastructure has sensors and devices that monitor and report everything happening in a specific area to a system in the cloud.

-All the vehicles are connected to the cloud and constantly report their data like real-time location, speed, intended destination, battery status, and so on.
-Besides that, all the vehicles can monitor the surroundings and autonomously communicate with other nearby cars to change lanes or avoid collisions.
+All the vehicles are connected to the cloud and constantly report their data, like real-time location, speed, intended destination, battery status, and so on.

 Then, based on information from the cloud-based system, the GPS, and data from other vehicles, your car can safely drive you by itself to the final destination.

-But as so often, it’s more complex.
 We need fast and reliable communication networks for this fully interconnected and intelligent transport system to work.

-A solution to this challenge is 5G, with its speed, low latency, and network slicing feature.
 By assigning an appropriate slice to self-driving cars, network operators can prioritize data transfer of cars over other network users.

-With cars with assisted driving already on the roads, we will see autonomous driving as a feature relatively soon.
 With self-driving being such a desirable feature, new monetization business models for car makers and 5G providers are just around the corner.

-Telemedicine and remote surgery
+Telemedicine and Remote Surgery

-A futuristic but very real concept emerging is telemedicine and remote surgery.
 It is a procedure where the surgeon remotely controls an on-site robot that is actually operating.

-The surgeon controls the robot with the help of augmented reality and IoT Wearable AR goggles.
 Like with self-driving cars, it all comes down to the speed and the reliability of the connection, which is made possible by implementing 5G.

-There are also many other areas in healthcare where 5G will be beneficial.
-Hoewer remote surgery is the most exciting one because it will enable specialists to perform operations practically anywhere in the world.
+However, remote surgery is the most exciting one because it will enable specialists to perform operations practically anywhere in the world.

-5G in agriculture
+5G in Agriculture

 Agriculture is one of the areas where 5G will impact our society the most.